brandonkargus/Portfolio/README.md

 - 👋 Hi, I’m @brandonkargus
-- 👀 I’m interested in ... gaining enough knowledge in programming to be employable
+- 👀 I’m interested in ... becoming a backend software engineer
 - 🌱 I’m currently learning ...
-Java 11/17, SQL, Spring Framework
+Java 11/17, PostgreSQL, Spring Framework
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...